MateuszLabun9/Pulse-oximeter-mobile-app/README.md

 ## Mobile application

 Mobile app code implements user interface.
-In the center there is an animation of heartbeat with value of BPM (heart beats per minute).
-At the bottom, there is a connection status bar, when bluetooth device is not connected, proper information is displayed.
+In the center of the screen there is an animation of heartbeat with value of BPM (heart beats per minute).
+At the bottom, there is a connection status bar, proper information is displayed depending on connection status.
 Photo below shows first stage, when arduino board is not connected and there is no received data:

 ![image](https://user-images.githubusercontent.com/44081987/153317212-5971da11-975b-426c-ad2f-5ce9640b47ac.png)